Naturaily/Naturaily-netlify/_posts/2016-09-22-first-steps-in-a-wide-vast-app-world-android-developer-guidance-on-showing-help-screens.md

 ---
-title: >-
-  First Steps in a Wide, Vast App World.
-Android Developer Guidance on Showing Help Screens
+title: Android developer guidance on showing help screens
 description: >-
   Creating user-friendly experience in your Android applications can be tricky and difficult.
 Luckily, this guide is here to help!